byhringjstudent/Official-Project-Folder/README.md

 3. cd into RagieBot
 run "npm run dev -- -p 3001" not?
 3000

-** ready to run our webhook in the terminal?
+Ready to run our webhook in the terminal?

-** You do not need to generate a new webhook every time we reboot the app, this is the purpose of our ngrok reserved domain. **
+You do not need to generate a new webhook every time we reboot the app, this is the purpose of our ngrok reserved domain. **